Tomn94/ebooks_tutorial/arkdown.md

 heroku login
 ```

-Now pertaining to what I mentioned earlier about bypassing Twitter’s phone authorization, we’re going to use Tweetbot’s leaked keys to be doing so :sweat_smile:
+Now pertaining to what I mentioned earlier about bypassing Twitter’s phone authorization, the easiest way to bypass this is to use already generated public and private/secret keys.
+Tweetbot's keys leaked a while ago, so let's just use theirs.

 ```
 twauth --key=v8xVBZlXBp2AJoWI3VjDjzDkC --secret=Wpoom4N6tpTgfywzCt6y83gvZubbYoT0vL0V8FXzhyXA74218D
 ```

+> I'm just gonna slap an "for educational purposes only" on here so I don't get in trouble.
+I don't think that's gonna help me, though.

 Your terminal will now provide you with a link to follow.
-Open it, sign in, and you should get an error message.
+Open it, sign in with your ebooks account, and you should run into an error message.
 This is expected.
-Scan the URL--you should get something like this:
+Check the URL, it should look something like this.

 ```
 https://push.tapbots.com/tweetbot/3/callback?oauth_token=sdgf876f98d7hlhfds9&oauth_verifier=4Wg5gzPhxcWrtfgee6Dgg8GwPgahhCRD
 ```

-Copy the value of `&oauth_verifier` is-- in this case `4Wg5gzPhxcWrtfgee6Dgg8GwPgahhCRD`.
+Copy the value of `&oauth_verifier`.
+In this case `4Wg5gzPhxcWrtfgee6Dgg8GwPgahhCRD`.
 Go back to your terminal and paste this in as your “pin number”.
 Hit enter and your terminal should respond with two OAuth keys-- one public, one private.
 Keep this terminal window open or copy the keys down-- We’ll be using them in a minute

 - Open `bots.rb`
   - On line 22 assign  `self.consumer_key` to `v8xVBZlXBp2AJoWI3VjDjzDkC`
   - On line 23 assign `self.consumer_secret` to `Wpoom4N6tpTgfywzCt6y83gvZubbYoT0vL0V8FXzhyXA74218D`
   - Delete line 24 unless you have a reason to keep it.
-  - On line 131 and change "abby_ebooks" to what your twitter bot username is (username_ebooks, etc)
+  - On line 131 change "abby_ebooks" to your twitter bot username (username_ebooks, etc)
   - One line 132 assign `bot.access_token` to
 the first oauth key you got from twauth (the public one)
   - On line 133 assign `bot.access_token_secret` to the second key you got (your oauth private).